Team-Schwessinger/Team_B_S/about.md

 [Detection of fungal pathogens and their associated microbiome](https://biology.anu.edu.au/research/projects/detection-fungal-pathogens-and-their-associated-microbiome) (Summer, Honours, and Master students)

+**Our experience with MinION sequencing:**

+Evolution has driven genetic diversity of life on Earth, but also created highly complex genomes that are difficult to sequence.
+Current draft genomes can have thousands to hundreds of thousands of contigs rather than chromosomes, containing incorrect assemblies, gaps and errors.
+With rapid advances in long-read technologies, it is becoming possible to resolve complex genomes, including repetitive, polyploid plant genomes.
+Despite the technology being available, a challenge persists: the extraction of pure high molecular weight DNA suitable for long-read sequencing.
+This is particularly true of recalcitrant native Australian trees such as Eucalypts and Acacias.
+To resolve this, firstly we optimised a density gradient based nuclei extraction to remove cytoplasmic secondary metabolites, phenols and limit reads from high copy count plastid genomes.
+Secondly, we optimised a gentle high molecular weight DNA extraction free of columns and high centrifugation, to limit DNA fragmentation.
+Finally, the DNA was purified and size selected by gel electrophoresis.
+For sequencing, we adopted the portable MinION sequencer from Oxford Nanopore Technologies.
+Using these approaches, we have been obtaining  approximately 10 gigabases of sequencing from a single MinION revC flow cell and approximately 15 gigabases with new revD flow cells.
+This includes quality reads over 200 kb in length, average N50 values of 20 kb and some N50 values exceeding 45 kb.
+Such ultra-long reads assist the assembly of high quality genomes, from telomere to telomere.

 ### The science beyond the 'lab'
 Beyond being nerds, we aim to contribute to a welcoming and progressive academic environment.
 Group members are actively encouraged to contribute to community events, outreach science communication, and university commities.
 For example, group members are part of [eLife's Early Career Advisory Board](https://elifesciences.org/), ambassador for the protocol sharing webpage [protocols.io](https://www.protocols.io/), and chair of the RSB Equity Committee.
 And of course we love open access and reproducible science.
+For more information and detail on our contributions to open science, please look at our [Open Science](http://teamschwessinger.com/open_science/) page.

 <hr>